fiftyflowersai/diy-kits-assistant/README.md

 ### 🔒 Security & Authentication

-This app uses **domain whitelist authentication** with a **public key** - the secure way to deploy client-side ChatKit apps:
+This app uses **OpenAI's official Agent Embed** with **domain whitelist authentication**:

+✅ **Official OpenAI embed** - most reliable integration method
 ✅ **Public key authentication** - safe to include in client-side code
 ✅ **Domain-based access control** - only your approved domains work
 ✅ **No private credentials exposed** - the public key is meant to be public
+✅ **No CDN dependencies** - direct connection to OpenAI
-✅ **Production-ready** - recommended by OpenAI for web apps
+✅ **Production-ready** - officially supported by OpenAI

-The authentication happens server-side at OpenAI, which verifies both the public key and that the request comes from an allowed domain.
+The iframe connects directly to `agent.openai.com` and authentication happens server-side, which verifies both the public key and that the request comes from an allowed domain.

 ## 🎨 Customization